Notes on “Army of None” by Paul Scharre (Book Review)

 Terminator vs Roomba

-It would be unwise to underestimate the impact of public media and especially science-fiction movies on how the average person sees robots or computer systems with an AI label.
-Most of the opinions would include some kind of drama like robots that gone wilds and refused to follow human commands or some dread killing machines that, for an unknown reason, want to eradicate humanity.
+It would be unwise to underestimate the impact of public media, especially science-fiction movies, on how the average person sees robots or computer systems with an AI label.
+Most opinions would include some kind of drama, like robots that have gone wild and refused to follow human commands or dread-killing machines that, for an unknown reason, want to eradicate humanity.

-For example, when driving recently through the city I wondered, who is actually in charge – me or the car navigation system?
-Me, a driver, who just merely pays attention to what route to take and following the navigator’s instructions on where to turn, or the AI, which analyses the traffics, decides on the best route, and reroutes when the traffic conditions change.
+For example, when driving recently through the city, I wondered, who is actually in charge – me or the car navigation system?
+I am a driver who just merely pays attention to what route to take and follows the navigator’s instructions on where to turn, or the AI, which analyses the traffic, decides on the best route, and reroutes when the traffic conditions change.
 Who is a supplement to ‘whom’?
 Just a decade ago, when driving to a new place, I had to check it on a map, remember some landmarks on the route, and even simply stop the car and ask people for directions.
 Now, it’s as simple as opening Google Maps on your phone, typing an address, and just following the guidelines from the app.
-Woop, “you have arrived at your destination.”
+Woop, “You have arrived at your destination.”

 Partial autonomy